zenml-io/zenml/docs/book/mlops_stacks/orchestrators/airflow.md

 ```

 This command will start up an Airflow server on your local machine
-that's running in the same Python environemnt that you used to
+that's running in the same Python environment that you used to
 provision it.
 When it is finished, it will print a
 username and password which you can use to login to the Airflow UI
 [here](http://0.0.0.0:8080).